clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 As usual the bulk of my open source energy is poured into [Calva](https://calva.io/), a [Clojure](https://clojure.org/)/[ClojureScript](https://clojurescript.org/)/[ClojureCLR](https://github.com/clojure/clojure-clr)/[ClojureDart](https://github.com/Tensegritics/ClojureDart)/[Babashka](https://babashka.org/)/[nbb](https://github.com/babashka/nbb)/[Joyride](https://marketplace.visualstudio.com/items?itemName%253Dbetterthantomorrow.joyride)/etcetera development environment that [takes Interactive Programming seriously](https://www.youtube.com/watch?v%253DL0-yDtVUWMQ).

-I also got to contribute to Clojure-related starter projects + was interviewed for Flexiana's new **Clojure Corner** series: [Clojure Corner with Peter Strömberg](https://flexiana.com/2023/06/clojure-corner-with-pez)
+I also got to contribute to Clojure-related starter projects and was interviewed for Flexiana's new **Clojure Corner** series: [Clojure Corner with Peter Strömberg](https://flexiana.com/2023/06/clojure-corner-with-pez)

 ## Calva
 Over at Twitter someone asked me if I was up to something exciting.
 Implicitly wondering if Calva was about to get some cool new big thing (I think).
 My answer was that it is mostly about maintenance currently.
 However,